 "Brothers and sisters: Christ will be magnified in my body, whether by life or by death.
 For to me life is Christ, and death is gain.
 If I go on living in the flesh, that means fruitful labor for me.
 And I do not know which I shall choose.
 I am caught between the two.
 I long to depart this life and be with Christ, for that is far better.
-Yet that I remain in the flesh is more necessary for your benefit (Philippians 1:20c-24)."Click here for commentary on the readings in the Extraordinary Form of the Roman Rite.
+Yet that I remain in the flesh is more necessary for your benefit (Philippians 1:20c-24)."

 The first reading is taken from the Book of the Prophet Isaiah 55:6-9.
 In this text the prophet urges the Chosen People to seek Yahweh, to come close to Him in friendship.
 To do this the sinner must abandon his evil ways.
 He need not fear: Yahweh is "rich in forgiving," He will forgive all sins of a repentant sinner.
 Though He is infinite and transcendent, yet He can and does come close to and is a true friend of all who seek Him.
 He is a personal God, not an abstract idea.

 The second reading is from the Letter of St. Paul to the Philippians 1:20c-24, 27a.
 St. Paul wrote the letter from a prison cell in Rome or possibly Ephesus.
 It is a friendly letter, giving some news of his work to the converts in Philippi, warning them against certain enemies of the faith and exhorting them to remain humble.